Chess Moves – Master the CastlingJune 20, 2022 2022-10-05 22:24

-The chessboard has two sides.
-Queenside and Kingside.
+The chessboard has two sides: the queenside and kingside.
 In the diagram, the yellow area represents the queenside.
 Therefore the red zone represents the kingside.

 This example will help you understand the difference between long and short castling.
 In long castling, the rook has a longer path to reach its square.

 In chess, the control of the center is one of the most important aspects of the game.
-In fact, the most intense part of the battle occurs there.
+The most intense part of the battle occurs there.
 The basic center squares in chess are e4, e5, and d4 and d5.
-However, other squares are quite important and they are the squares c4, c5 and f4,, and f5.
-Therefore we can conclude that the center is a dangerous area for our king.
+However, other squares are quite important and they are the squares c4, c5 and f4, and f5.
+Therefore, we can conclude that the center is a dangerous area for our king.

 Chess Rules of Castling

-In to castle you must not have moved the king or the rook before.
+2. In order to castle you must not have moved the king or the rook before.

-If you moved the king you can no longer castle.
-Neither short nor long.
-In this example, the white’s king cannot castles anymore.
-It doesn’t matter if the king returns on e1, white lost his right of castling for the whole game.
-On the contrary, Black can castle after moving the knight on g8 of course!
+If you moved the king you can no longer castle, neither short nor long.
+In this example, the white king cannot castle anymore.
+It doesn’t matter if the king returns to e1, White lost his right of castling for the whole game.
+On the contrary, Black can castle after moving the knight to g8, of course!

 However, if you haven’t moved your king but have moved the rook to a1 for example, you can still castle short.
-In this example, you can see that despite that white moved the rook from a1 to b1 still can castle on the kingside.
+In this example, you can see that despite that White moved the rook from a1 to b1, he still can castle on the kingside.
 White must first develop his pieces and only then he can castle on the kingside.

 Please remember that when we are in check we can only: